WiredTombstone/omega15/README.md

 # Install

-* first do "npm install"
+* First do "npm install"
-* install the latest version of redis using: https://redis.io/topics/quickstart
+* Install the latest version of redis using: https://redis.io/topics/quickstart
-* rename config2.json to config.json
+* Rename config2.json to config.json
-* enter your username and password, and the server to connect.
+* Enter your username and password, and the server to connect.
-* optional: get a wolframalpha api key from http://products.wolframalpha.com/api/.
+* Optional: get a wolframalpha api key from http://products.wolframalpha.com/api/.

 # Running
 If there's a problem the bot will crash, it will restart using this script.